 ERA Kansas City

-Dan Kaplan is the creative director for an online grocery coupon website and also the co-founder of a craft beef jerky company.
+Dan Kaplan is the former coordinator for ERA New York before moving to Colorado in mid-2017.
+Dan is the creative director for an online grocery coupon website and also the co-founder of a craft beef jerky company.
 A former chef, woodworker and wine label designer with experience in engineering and math, he brings both sides of his brain into the escape room.
 Dan has done a lot of traveling across six continents and he hopes to pass on that traveling spirit to his new twin sons.

 Ashley Geisel is currently a second year MBA candidate pursuing a concentration in Business Analytics to build upon her healthcare background.
 Ashley’s love of travel has led her from the mountains of Montenegro to the cobblestone streets of Casco Viejo, Panama, and to many escape rooms in between.
 She loves puzzles of all kinds as a way to unwind.